gnoe/covid_vaccine_bcn/README.md

 # Execution

-Now that we have everything run the script bin/vaccine.php
+Now that we have everything, we are ready to run the script bin/vaccine.php
 ```sh
 php bin/vaccine.php
 ```